 Cameras must avoid recording private neighbouring spaces such as bedrooms or enclosed yards.
 Public footpaths may appear incidentally, provided the recording serves legitimate security purposes.

-Matching Protection to Your Unique Property
+Matching Protection to Your Property

 Assessing Layout, Exposure, and Daily Activity

 Every home presents unique requirements.
-For example, single-storey homes often face broader perimeter exposure, while double-level properties introduce height, shadowing, and varied sightlines.
+Single-storey homes often face broader perimeter exposure, while double-level properties introduce height, shadowing, and varied sightlines.
+Entry points, vehicle access, side passages, and rear yards all deserve careful review.

-Understanding daily movement patterns helps ensure coverage aligns with real behaviour rather than assumptions, especially after working out how many cameras a typical Perth home actually needs.
+Environmental exposure also matters — coastal salt air, inland dust, and direct afternoon sun influence placement choices.
+Understanding daily movement patterns helps ensure coverage aligns with real behaviour, especially after working out how many cameras a typical Perth home actually needs.

-Choosing Supporting Tools and Components
+Supporting Tools and Components

 Cabling, Power, Network Stability